GabbyJalil/Final-Project/proposal.md

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?

-(Should we introduce what the freshman arch students are doing this past fall semester and a table of contents for each project, Iar?)
+(Should we introduce what the freshman arch students were doing this past fall semester and a table of contents for each project
+Should we give the option to choose what project among the 5 to choose from or just the 2 Arch students?)
 Gabby
 - the user has the option to choose me or Iar's projects through the spring semester.
 After choosing, the user has the option to move forward or backward to see the projects and our thoughts on it.
 After the user gets to the end of seeing all of that one student's  project, they can choose to see the other person's  projects or end the program?